Hussain4398/starter-gatsby-blog/README.md

  <p align="center"> <img width="650" height="400" alt="[CatImgEdit2]" src="https://user-images.githubusercontent.com/101874906/159475706-d67306ee-92e4-4ed6-8772-05e80fad311f.png">
 </p>

- - To edit the image choose [**Choose Image**](https://www.google.com), taking you to a gallary with media that you have uploaded to your Slate store as shown in the image below
+ - To edit the image choose [**Choose Image**](https://www.google.com), taking you to a gallary with media that you have uploaded to your Slate store as shown in the image below.
+To learn more on how to add media to your Slate store **click here**

 <p align="center"> <img width="650" height="400" alt="[CatImgEdit3]" src="https://user-images.githubusercontent.com/101874906/159467245-fbd1e599-c21b-467a-988f-401d384d5400.png"> </p>